European Accessibility Act

 How to create an accessible website

-How accessible is the popular CMS WordPress and how can you make your WordPress website accessible for everyone?
-Our guest author Maddy Osman explains in her article.
+How accessible is the popular CMS WordPress and how can you make your WordPress website accessible to everyone?
+Our guest author Maddy Osman explains it to you in her article.

 Consequences of non-compliance